FAQs

 About ACE

 Funded by the support of David Rubenstein and Duke Athletic ticket sales, ACE enables partner organizations to work with student-athletes to create projects that serve community needs while providing full funding for them to participate in these endeavors.
-Each summer approximately 35-40 Duke ACE student-athletes participate in international group programs with service themes like education, coaching, environmental sustainability and conservation, and health outreach and education.
+Each summer approximately 35-40 Duke ACE student-athletes participate in international group programs with service themes like education, coaching, environmental sustainability and conservation, and more.

 Want to know more about ACE?
 Read more about the ACE program’s history and mission.

-For Summer 2024, ACE will offer three program options for participating student-athletes.
-Read more about ACE Summer 2024 program offerings.
+For Summer 2025, ACE will offer three program options for participating student-athletes.
+Read more about ACE Summer 2025 program offerings.

 Civic engagement is action undertaken at the request of a community partner that is designed to identify and address issues of public concern.
 This definition may incorporate everything from traditional service work to non-partisan political participation and includes both direct service — or “hands-on” work — and “capacity building” activities.

-For 2024, student-athletes are eligible to participate in one of three international, in-person service programs.
+For 2025, student-athletes are eligible to participate in one of three international, in-person service programs.
 Student-athletes will have the opportunity to serve in areas such as coaching and physical fitness, public health, education, environmental and marine conservation, sustainable development, and more.

 During their ACE program, participants will live, train, and serve together onsite.
-Participants will engage in community-driven service programs, participate in reflection, and learn about the local community and culture through a variety of immersion and enrichment activities.
+Participants will engage in community-driven service programs, participate in reflection, and learn about the local community and culture through a variety of immersion, enrichment, and cultural exchange activities.
+Volunteer-sending organizations (VSOs) collaborate with ACE staff to develop and operate all programs.

 Program dates are set well in advance and must be adhered to by student-athletes.
 Each ACE program will have its own respective start and end dates and daily schedule that apply to participating student-athletes.
 Student-athletes may not arrive late or leave early from their program site.

-This enables all student-athletes regardless of summer school commitments to have a program that works in their schedule.
+This enables all student-athletes, regardless of summer school commitments, to have a program that works in their schedule.
 The specific program session dates are picked with input from the coaches and athletic department staff each year to ensure that the greatest number of student-athletes can participate.
 Participants are not allowed to make any other commitments (including employment, volunteering, or classes) that interfere with full participation in their ACE program session.

 Specific start and end dates and a daily schedule are described on each program profile’s page.

-Eligibility *Updated for 2024*
+Eligibility *Updated for Summer 2025*

-Student-athletes may participate in only one, funded in-person ACE experience; however, ACE participants who participated in one of the ACE in Place virtual programs in 2021, 2022, or 2023 are eligible to apply for one of the Summer 2024 ACE in-person programs provided the student meets all ACE eligibility requirements for Summer 2024.
+Student-athletes may participate in only one, funded in-person ACE experience; however, ACE participants who participated in one of the ACE in Place virtual programs are eligible to apply for one of the Summer 2025 ACE in-person programs provided the student meets all ACE eligibility requirements for Summer 2025.

-No. ACE staff and program leaders will provide language suggestions and any other relevant prerequisites, which will be identified in program profile descriptions.
+No, ACE staff and program leaders will provide language suggestions and any other relevant prerequisites, which will be identified in program profile descriptions.
 Applicants are not expected to possess all of the suggested languages or other skills/knowledge mentioned in the program profile.
 Instead, ACE applicants should demonstrate an interest or curiosity to learn more and expand their skills.

-Any students who participated in one of the ACE in Place virtual summer 2021, 2022, or 2023 programs are welcome and encouraged to re-apply for Summer 2024 in-person programs if you still meet all Summer 2024 ACE eligibility requirements.
+Any students who participated in one of the ACE in Place virtual summer 2021, 2022, or 2023 programs are welcome and encouraged to re-apply for Summer 2025 in-person programs if you still meet all Summer 2025 ACE eligibility requirements.
 If you are scheduled to graduate in May before the ACE program starts and will not be returning to campus for at least one semester after your ACE program, you are not eligible to participate.

 International Programs

 Yes.
-All participants in the ACE program are required to have the Duke Student Medical Insurance Plan or to have a comparable U.S.-based policy of comprehensive health and accident insurance that covers injuries and illnesses sustained during or as a consequence of participating in the ACE program.
+All participants in the ACE program are required to have the Duke Student Medical Insurance Plan (SMIP) or to have a comparable U.S.-based policy of comprehensive health and accident insurance that covers injuries and illnesses sustained during or as a consequence of participating in the ACE program.
 This insurance must be valid at least through the beginning of the next academic school year.
 ACE does not provide or pay for health insurance for participants.

 Recommended vaccinations and medications vary by program location and year.
 However, as part of any ACE program, all student-athletes are required to visit Duke Student Health for a pre-travel health visit in which they will receive recommended vaccinations and travel prescriptions.
 The cost of any medical care during or post-program is solely the responsibility of the student and their provided insurance.